Tri Nations. Vietnam-Laos-Thailand

 Daily Average: 94km

 Max.
 Alt.: 2000m

 Hanoi’s characterful and bustling Old Quarter, the wonderful laid back Laotian town of Luang Prabang, and then the contrast of the more Westernised Thailand.
 Waving children in roadside villages, a boat journey on the mighty Mekong river, the peoples of three fascinating lands.
-But perhaps above all is the wonderful rural cycling through remote villages and across jungle covered hillsides.
+But perhaps above all is the wonderful rural cycling through remote villages and across jungle-covered hillsides.
 Riding on through fertile valleys of rice and grass where buffalo graze.
-And views of pastoral spender, with bhudist temples all glitter and sparkle in the light of the tropical sun.
+And views of a pastoral spender, with Buddhist temples glitter and sparkle in the light of the tropical sun.

 Suitable Bicycle: MTB, Touring Bike, Cyclocross Bike, Gravel Bike.

 At PaintedRoads we hold firmly to the opinion that using your own bike, the bike on which you feel at home and comfortable is the finest way to enjoy a cycling adventure.
 If you do wish to hire a bicycle we can arrange a rental bicycle.
 Typically these bikes are mountain bikes, often Trek 3 series or similar.